Don’t Wait for Disaster: Steps You Can Take to Ensure Fire Safety in the Workplace

 2. Develop a fire safety plan

-During these drills, employees should practice evacuating the building using the designated emergency exits and routes.
-It’s important to identify any potential issues that could arise in the event of an actual fire and/or emergency correct any deficiencies.
+During these drills, employees should practice evacuating the building using the designated routes and emergency exits.
+It’s important to identify any potential issues that could arise in the event of an actual fire and/or emergency and correct any deficiencies.

 3. Provide fire safety training